 There are many other non-ferrous materials in spring manufacturing, such as the ones we’re highlighting in this article.

-Why Use Non-Ferrous Materials in the First Place?
+Why Use Non-Ferrous Materials for Springs?

-There are many different types of non-ferrous materials, many of which are used to make springs and wireforms.
+There are many different types of non-ferrous materials, many of which are used to make springs and wire forms.
 Although they’re all different, they share similar characteristics, such as high resistance to corrosion, easy machinability, good weldability, great thermal and electrical conductivity, lower mass than ferrous metals, and non-magnetic properties.

 Non-ferrous springs may not be as strong as materials with iron content in their composition – and they may be more susceptible to fatigue as well – but they also provide the ductility and resistance to extreme temperatures that ferrous metals and alloys may not have.
+Additionally, non-ferrous metals, like aluminium and copper, are valued for their recyclability and lower environmental impact, helping manufacturers reduce waste without compromising performance.

 Aluminium